hove-io/navitia/documentation/navitia.io/source/integration.rst

-name         string                Name of the route is_frequence bool                  Is the route has frequency or not line         `line`_               The line of this route
+name         string                Name of the route is_frequence bool                  Is the route has frequency or not line         `line`_               The line of this route direction    `place`_              The direction of this route
 ============ ===================== ==================================

+As "direction" is a `place`_ , it can be a poi in some data.

 .. _stop_point: